vuejs/language-tools/extensions/vscode-vue-language-features/README.md

 1. Add `@vue/runtime-dom`

-This extension required Vue 3 types from the `@vue/runtime-dom`.
+This extension requires Vue 3 types from the `@vue/runtime-dom`.

-Vue 3 in itself includes the package `@vue/runtime-dom`.
-For Vue 2 you will have to install this package yourself:
+Vue 3 itself includes the `@vue/runtime-dom` package.
+For Vue 2 you will have to install it yourself:

 ```jsonc
 // package.json